Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Conditional Mean Estimator via Likelihood Ratio Method

-\section{Conditional mean estimator via likelihood ratio method}
+\section{Conditional Mean Estimator via Likelihood Ratio Method}

-We apply the LR method to pool inner replications from several outer scenarios to estimate the conditional mean at each outer scenario.
-Consider two scenarios $\btheta_i,\btheta_j\in\bTheta$, where $\btheta_i$ is the target scenario whose conditional mean $\mu_i$ is desired and $\btheta_j$ is the sampling scenario at which inner replication are generated.
-Several LR-based estimators have been derived from the following change of measure~\citep{hesterberg1988advances,owenbook,dong2018unbiased}:
+In this section, we continue to treat $\btheta_1,\ldots,\btheta_M$ as realized outer scenarios.
+We apply the LR method to pool inner replications from several scenarios to estimate the conditional mean at each scenario.
+Consider two scenarios $\btheta_i$ and $\btheta_j$, where $\btheta_i$ is the target scenario whose conditional mean $\mu_i$ is desired and $\btheta_j$ is the sampling scenario at which inner replications are generated.
+Then, from the change of measure, we have